 Responsible behavior protects you and others.
-No matter your chosen activity, you’ll feel safer following these guidelines for summer backcountry adventure.
+No matter your chosen activity, you’ll feel safer following these guidelines for backcountry adventure.
 Planning ahead will also ensure that Colorado’s limited search-and-rescue volunteer resources are kept for true emergencies.

 KNOW BEFORE YOU GO

 Heading into the backcountry is a Colorado pastime, but it shouldn’t be done impulsively — or without preparation like checking the weather, packing necessities and notifying someone of your plans.

 Potential hazards include, but aren’t limited to, getting lost, being struck by lightning, becoming injured, and experiencing hypothermia or even accidental death.
 Dangerous backcountry conditions can also be experienced no matter your chosen activity, and they include things like thunderstorms, active wildfires, falling and fallen debris, ash pits and flash floods.

 Unsurprisingly, in 2019 alone, the Colorado Search and Rescue Association reported 2,875 search-and-rescue incidents across the state.
 In 2020, that number was closer to 4,000.